 A \textbf{\textit{tagged triangulation}} of $(S,M) $ is a maximal collection of pairwise compatible tagged arcs of $(S,M) $.
 Moreover, this collection is forbidden to contain any tagged arc that enclose a once-punctured monogon.

 An \textit{\textbf{ideal triangulation}} of $ (S,M)$ is a maximal collection of pairwise compatible plain arcs.
-Note that ideal triangulations decompose $(S,M)$ into triangles, however, the sides of these triangles may not be distinct; two sides of the same triangle may be glued together, resulting in a \textit{self-folded triangle}. \end{defn}
+Note that ideal triangulations decompose $(S,M)$ into triangles, however, the sides of these triangles may not be distinct; two sides of the same triangle may be glued together, resulting in a \textit{\textbf{self-folded triangle}} -- the self-folded edge of such a triangle is called a \textit{\textbf{radius}} (see Figure \ref{Triangulations}). \end{defn}

 \begin{rmk}